algorithnicmind/Bookflow-management/README.md

 * **Stateless Auth**: Enforces JWT token authorization filters with Bcrypt cryptography hashing for login keys.
 * **Parameter Validation**: Restricts SQL injection vulnerability using async SQLAlchemy parameterized queries.
 * **Business Safe Rails**: Employs backend check boundaries and schema Constraints to lock leave applications against invalid dates, overlaps, and negative balances.

+---

+## 🏗️ Detailed File Architecture & Component Breakdown

+*Note: There are **no duplicate files** in the repository.
+If you saw files like `account-settings...` in the directory tree above, it was just a visual truncation (the command output was cut off).
+The project is fully clean and organized.*

+Below is a detailed breakdown of the largest and most critical files in the system, explaining exactly what each one does:

+### 🖥️ Frontend (Next.js - `client/src/`)

+**1. `features/dashboard/DashboardPage.js`**

+- **What it does:** The main landing page after a user logs in.
+It calculates and displays key metrics (like pending approvals, leave balances) using dynamic charts (Recharts).
+It shows different data depending on whether you are an Employee, Manager, or Admin.

+**2. `features/leaves/apply/ApplyLeavePage.js` (and related leave files)**

+- **What it does:** Contains the logic and forms for employees to request time off.
+It handles date picking, validates if the user has enough balance, checks for overlapping leaves, and submits the request to the backend.

+**3. `features/organizations/OrganizationDetailsPage.js` & `TenantDetailsPage.js`**

+- **What it does:** Used by the Platform Owners (Super Admins) to manage different client organizations (tenants).
+It allows creating new companies in the system, managing their admin users, and viewing cross-organization reports.

+**4. `features/employees/EmployeesPage.js`**

+- **What it does:** The employee directory.
+Managers and Admins use this to view all staff, add new employees, assign roles (like making someone a Manager), and organize departments.

+**5. `features/reports/OrganizationReportsPage.js`**

+- **What it does:** Generates heavy data tables and charts for HR/Admins.
+It includes logic to dynamically export this data into CSV (`papaparse`) and PDF (`jsPDF`) formats without slowing down the initial page load.

+**6. `services/api.js`**

+- **What it does:** The central nervous system of the frontend.
+Every time the frontend needs to talk to the backend (to login, fetch leaves, or submit data), it uses the functions defined in this file.
+It automatically attaches JWT security tokens to every request.

+### ⚙️ Backend (FastAPI - `server/app/`)

+**1. `server/main.py`**

+- **What it does:** The primary entry point for the backend server.
+It starts the FastAPI application, configures security middlewares (CORS, CSRF, Rate Limiting), sets up database connections, and registers all the API routes.

+**2. `modules/auth/services.py` & `routes.py`**

+- **What it does:** Handles everything related to security.
+When a user types their email and password, this file verifies the hash (Bcrypt), creates a secure JWT session token, and tracks failed login attempts to prevent brute-force attacks.

+**3. `modules/leaves/services.py` & `cron.py`**

+- **What it does:** The core business logic of the app. `services.py` ensures that when someone applies for leave, they aren't breaking any company policies (like going into a negative balance). `cron.py` is a background job that automatically adds new leave days to every employee's account at the end of the month.

+**4. `modules/dashboard/services.py`**

+- **What it does:** Runs heavy database queries to aggregate data for the frontend dashboard.
+It counts how many people are on leave today, how many requests are pending, and caches the results in Redis so the dashboard loads instantly.

+**5. `migrations/versions/` (Alembic Files)**

+- **What it does:** These are database history files.
+Whenever we change a database table (like adding a new column), Alembic creates a migration file here so we can safely update the production database without losing data.